 Maryland's IIP monitors thousands of participating drivers each year.
 The total number of drivers in the program fluctuates daily, as new drivers enter the program and others complete the program or are removed from the program for noncompliance.
-The numbers of unique drivers with one or more active IIP referrals are tracked on a quarterly basis as well as annually.

-As shown in Figure 7, the total number of program participants decreased in FY 2021 to 15,185, down from 17,854 in FY 2020.
-As shown in Figure 8, participation decreased at an even rate across the year.
+As shown in Figure 7, the total number of program participants decreased in FY 2022 to 13,655, down from 15,185 in FY 2021.
+As shown in Figure 8, participation steadied across the year after quarterly declines in FY 2021.
 These decreases were expected as fewer arrests and convictions led to fewer new drivers entering the program.

 Figure 7.
-Interlock Program Annual Participation (Unique Participants), FY2017 - FY2021
+IISP Annual Participation (Unique Participants), FY2018 - FY2022